 So, you’ve gotten the visa, packed your bags and moved to Seville.
-The first order of business (after your cervecita and tapita) is looking for a piso and a place to call home while you’re abroad.
+The first order of business (after your cervecita and tapita, of course) is looking for a piso and a place to call home while you’re abroad.
 While living in the center of Seville can mean a long commute or blowing half of your salary on rent, it is undoubtedly one of the most liveable and lively cities in all of Spain.

 photo by Christine Medina, run on Sunshine and Siestas

 Seville’s beating heart is the most centric neighborhood, El Centro.
 Standing high above it is the Giralda tower, the once-minaret that guards the northeast corner of the third-largest Gothic cathedral in the world.
 This, along with the Alcazar Royal Palace and Archivo de Indias, forms a UNESCO World Heritage Site (whose status was threatened by the controversial Torre Pelli recently).

 The traditional Jewish neighborhood of Seville borders the historic Center and oozes charm.
 That is, if you like Disneyland-like charm.
 The narrow alleyways are now lined with tourist shops, overpriced bars with lamentable food and hardly a native sevillano in sight.
 For a first-time tourist, it’s breathtaking, with its flamenco music echoing though the cobbled streets.
 For the rest of us, it’s to be avoided as much as possible.

-The neighborhood, named for its sandy banks on the Guadalquivir, boasts a number of gorgeous chapels, the bullring and the Torre del Oro, as well as the gintoncito crowd sipping on Gin & Tonics at seemingly every hour.
+The neighborhood, named for its sandy banks on the Guadalquivir where ships were once contracted, boasts a number of gorgeous chapels, the bullring and the Torre del Oro, as well as the gintoncito crowd sipping on Gin & Tonics at seemingly every hour.
 Wedged in between the Center and the Guadalquivir River, the houses and apartments here tend to be cramped and overpriced, having belonged to families for years.
 Still, the neighborhood is lively and the taurino crowd ever-present.

-Not to miss: the cafe con leche and tostadas at La Esquina del Arfe, a bullfight at the Maestranza (or at least a view of those trajes along C/Adriano), the churros lady at the old city gate, the tranquility of Plaza El Cabildo and its stamp stores and turnstile sweets, the 4,50 copas at Capone.
+Not to miss: the café con leche and tostadas at La Esquina del Arfe, a bullfight at the Maestranza (or at least a view of those trajes de luxes along C/Adriano), the churros lady at the old city gate, the tranquility of Plaza El Cabildo with its stamp stores and turnstile sweets, the 4,50€ copas at Capone.

 What’s great: While it boasts few historic sites, Triana is all about ambiente – walk around and let it seep in, listening to the quick cadence of the feet tapping in its many flamenco schools.
 Some of the city’s most beloved bars, shops and even pasos are here, and the view from the river-flanked Calle Betis is gorgeous.

 Triana’s neighbor to the south is Los Remedios, where streets are named for Virgens.
-While there’s not much nightlife, the barrio is located along the city’s fairgrounds and comes alive in April, two weeks after Easter.
+While there’s not much nightlife, save trendy gin tonic bars, the barrio is located along the city’s fairgrounds and comes alive in April, two weeks after Easter.
 If you’re looking for private classes, this neighborhood is where a lot of the money is (so ask up!), and the many schools and families mean there’s no shortage of alumnos.